artainmo/web-development/back-front-end/ruby/README.md

 ### Introduction
 Ruby is a flexible programming language often used in webdevelopment with the Ruby on Rails framework.<br>
 Ruby is a high-level, object-oriented, language considered easy to use.<br>
-Ruby is interpreted, meaning a compiler is not necessary.
-The interpreter runs the code in the console.
+Ruby is interpreted, meaning a compiler is not necessary.<br>
+The interpreter runs the code in the console, is called `ruby` and interprets files terminating in `.rb` like this `ruby fileExample.rb`.<br>
+The .rb file is executed line by line like a script and can include other files or pre-existing libraries with the `require` keyword.

 Ruby variables are loosely typed and can contain as data types; numbers, booleans or strings.

 Arithmetic operations; +, -, *, /, **(exponentiation, fractions allow roots), %(modulo, remainder of given division).

 puts and print can be used like this to print to the console `puts "hello world"`, the difference being that puts comes with a terminating /n.<br>
-For string interpolation set the variable name in between #{}. gets can be used to get input from a user, its method .chomp removes the trailing /n.<br>
+For string interpolation set the variable name in between #{}.<br>
+`gets` can be used to get input from a user, its method .chomp removes the trailing /n.<br>

 Ruby consists of objects and those contain a variety of methods.<br>
 For example strings contain the length method, which returns the number of characters in a string: `puts "Hello World".length` in console gives 11.<br>